 - Among food, Goan chourico strings and pork sausage are famous here.

-- Chicken, vegetables, clothes are sold in huge amount
+- Chicken, vegetables, and clothes are sold in a huge amount

 - Quality and fresh seafood are on huge demand.

 - Additionally, we can get shoes, furniture, bed sheets, and a few antiques.